 If an owner comes forward

 If you are approached by someone claiming to be the owner, it is advisable to ask to see the horse’s passport, which they should, by law, have in their possession.
+If the horse was born after 2009 the passport should include a microchip number; this number can then be verified by scanning the horse with a microchip scanner.
 This will prevent someone fraudulently claiming the horse.
 The passport will contain a detailed description of the horse.

 Remember that a passport is not legal proof of ownership, however it should give some assurance that the person is the owner.
 There may be situations where a person may not have a passport to show, such as when they have only just purchased the horse.
 Alternatively if someone has photos or can give an accurate description this should be acceptable as an indication of ownership.
 If you have concerns that they are not the legal owner of the horse you can contact the police for advice.

 You do not have to release the horse until the owner has reimbursed you for any damage caused by the horse to your property and any expenses reasonably incurred in keeping the horse an ascertaining who owns it.
 If the owner refuses to pay your reasonable expenses within the “defined period”, you can then rehome, sell, euthanase or keep the horse.